 Free scanner — nothing uploaded

-Find SSNs, card numbers, and other PII before you share.
+Find SSNs, card numbers, and PII in your documents.

 Your file stays on your device.
 We never see it, upload it, or send any part of it to a server.